 Spread the Word

 One of the biggest mistakes brands make is assuming the trade show hosts will generate enough buzz for them.
 Most people will only attend a trade show if they think something is in it for them.
 For instance, an aerospace manufacturer may not be enticed by advertisements for a “Heat Treatment Trade Show.”
 However, if you promote the benefits of precise heat treatment services for airplane frame parts, engine brackets, hydraulic fittings and oil pans, and state where he or she can learn more (the trade show), you may convince that manufacturer to head to the show just to visit your booth.
-For the most effective advertising, send targeted ads via social media, email outreach, Google ads, mailers and video.
+For the most effective advertising, send targeted ads via social media, email outreach, Google ads, mailers and video production.

 Pick the Right People